Dhadda Hundal

 Dhadda Hundal is a village in Nakodar in Jalandhar district of Punjab State, India.
 It is located 17 km from Nakodar, 33 km from Kapurthala, 34 km from district headquarter Jalandhar and 173 km from state capital Chandigarh.
 The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).

 Transport

 Nakodar railway station is the nearest train station.
-The village is 79 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 107 km away in Amritsar.
+The village is 79 km away from Ludhiana Airport in Ludhiana, and the nearest international airport is Chandigarh Airport in Chandigarh.
+Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 107 kilometres away in Amritsar.